-Even through you can only get here by a long tail boat, we were surprised there were so many families that make the trek to Railay, strollers and all.
-Railay has 2 sides to it, Railay east and Railay west.
+Even though you can only get here by a long tail boat, we were surprised there were so many families that make the trek to Railay, strollers and all.
+Railay has 2 sides to it, Railay East and Railay West.
 The east side is nothing but mud when the tide is out, while the west side has a nice beach with a back drop of limestone cliffs.
-The two sides are only a 10 minute walk apart from each other, so many people don’t mind staying on the east side as it’s just a short walk to the nicer beach.
+The two sides are only a 10 minute walk apart from each other, so many people don’t mind staying on the east side as it’s just a short distance to the nicer beach.
 The east side offers some nice inexpensive restaurants and a few lounges to waste the night away in.

 Railay is also home to a breath taking beach called Pranang Cave Beach that can get packed with people during peak hours when the tour boats drop people off.
 Even with the crowds, this was my favorite beach in Krabi.
 Swimming under limestone cliffs with turquoise water and long tail boats along the beach selling barbecued food is truly special.

 We stayed at a hotel on the east side of Railay called Railay Great View.
 It’s a very short boat ride away from the main area of Railay, making it a very peaceful hideaway.
 It was quite a treat to be taxied back and forth from the resort on a long tail boat, it’s exceptionally beautiful at night.

 Another big draw to Railay is the rock climbing.
 Being surrounded by beautiful limestone cliffs does make it very tempting and it’s only 800 Baht to take a half day course to learn the basics of the sport.
 By the end of the class you will be climbing up the side of a cliff.